-The Most Unsafe City in Washington may Surprise You
+The Most Unsafe City in Washington May Surprise You

 You can feel at ease that no Tri-Cities towns are deemed as unsafe.

 In fact, Tri-Cities, Washington seem to check all the boxes when it comes to being most inviting.
 I've lived in Tri-Cities since 2014.
-First in Kennewick and now in Richland.
-I love living here.
+First in Kennewick and now in Richland, I love living in Washington.
 I would consider Tri-Cities one of the BEST areas I've ever lived.

 According to Movoto.com, the most dangerous cities in Washington are: